singaround/songbook/songs/jeanne-de-clisson-jeanne-de-clisson.md

 Olivier de Clisson sided with the French crown
 But for fear of betrayal, Charles de Blois cast him down

-Thanks to whispers of treason in King Philip’s ear Olivier was condemned, faced the sword without fear And like salt in the wound, the king sent his head\
+Thanks to whispers of treason in King Philippe’s ear Olivier was condemned, faced the sword without fear And like salt in the wound, the King sent his head\
 To hang on Nantes’ gates, shaming the dead

 Jeanne de Clisson heard her husband was dead